Author: Jeff Bacon

 • Material change in parenting time — crossing into or out of the 121-night threshold, in particular

-• A new child for the obligor — adjustments for additional support obligations
+• A new child for the obligor — adjustments for added support duties

 • Retirement or disability — depending on the facts